kanglin-chen/Maui_redevelopment/README.md

 Community Development; Climate Change; Hazards; Multi-criteria Decision Making; Land Use Conflict; Zoning

 ## File Structures
 <br> scripts: ArcGIS Pro-based arcpy scripts used for this study.
-Data must first be imported to use the scripts.
+Data need to be imported first to use the scripts.